hightemp/hightemp/projects_examples.md

 ## ruby

 - Eliminate the annoying work within ticketing systems (Jira, GitHub, Trello).
 Allows automating (without admin access) daily actions like tickets fields verification, email notifications by JQL/GQL, meeting requests to your (or teammates) calendar. https://github.com/dgroup/lazylead

+## AI

+- Specify what you want it to build, the AI asks for clarification, and then builds it. https://github.com/AntonOsika/gpt-engineer